-Today, Virgil is joined by a new engineering Guru- Brad Tetrick and his son Aaron to create a new design team that developed an updated double stack pistol correcting the design issues from 20 years ago and adding in new features that today’s competition shooters have requested.
+Today, Virgil is joined by a new engineering Guru- Brad Tetrick to create a new design team that developed an updated 21st Century double stack pistol correcting the design issues from 20 years ago and adding in new features that today’s competition shooters have requested.
 “All the things I’ve learned through my decades of experience have gone into the new upgraded platform.
 From raising the trigger path up, to optimizing the grip around the smaller .40S&W round instead of a .45 round, we are addressing and fixing the flaws of the last platform”, says Virgil.

 One of the biggest things that separated the 2011 from other pistols was its ammo capacity.
 Everyone is still chasing maximum capacity.
 Companies are selling 2011 magazines for upwards of $150 and still can’t say exactly how many rounds they hold, and inserting them to a closed slide often requires super human inserting power.
 The other option shooters use is buying a 2011 mag tube and installing some combination of followers, springs, and base pads from various manufacturers, trying to find the elusive “right combination” to get the most out of their mags- and more often than not, still having the same problems.
 The new T2 mag and grip combination together solve these major problems because TRI started with a clean slate- first designing the magazine without that blocky shape, and then designing the grip around it with an ultra-high hand placement made possible by the use of the new T2 hybrid polymer/steel grip construction.